Oil and gas deposits in the Czech Republic: History

-The first experimental oil well in the area was opened on March 27, 1900, near the Moravian village Bohuslavice (today part of Kyjov).
+The first experimental oil well in the area was opened on 27 March 1900, near the Moravian village Bohuslavice (today part of Kyjov).
 The second opened in the same year.
 Extraction costs were too high, so the area was abandoned until 1917.
 In 1919, the company Moravská těžařská společnost opened the first commercial well.
 In 1925 the company had 25 wells in the area.
 During World War II, oil production in Moravia became strategically important for the German war effort and was expanded by German companies.
 The largest company, DEA (Deutsche Erdöl A.G.), had 1,200 wells just around Hodonín.
-Refineries bombed during the Oil Campaign of World War II included those at Brüx, Bratislava (Apollo refinery), Dubová, Kralupy, Kolín, and Pardubice (Fanto Werke).
+Refineries bombed during the Oil Campaign of World War II included those at Most, Bratislava (Apollo refinery), Dubová, Kralupy, Kolín, and Pardubice (Fanto Werke).